 Please note that no pain medications are initiated at the first consultation visit.

-Your initial appointment may include a physical examination.
+Your initial appointment will include a physical examination.
 Your doctor may request diagnostic tests, such as X-rays, magnetic resonance imaging (MRI) or computerized tomography (CT) scan, to better understand your condition.
 If such tests are required, your doctor may provide specific instructions on how to prepare for your appointment.

 Next, your physician will work with you to develop a personalized pain and spine management plan.
 This may include medication, physical or occupational therapy, interventions (procedures) or a combination of approaches.
 There are circumstances that we may refer you to a spine surgeon for an evaluation for surgery, if needed.
 We will work with your primary care provider to facilitate your pain and spine management.